Nana’s Epic Navy Bean Ham Bone Soup

 What To Do With Leftover Hambone

-Chances are, after yesterday’s holiday dinner you have a nearly-naked ham bone in your refrigerator at this very moment.
+Chances are, after yesterday’s Easter dinner (or any holiday feast) you have a nearly-naked ham bone in your refrigerator at this very moment.

 Maybe you even finished off your ham to the point of placing the ham bone in the freezer for future use.